SandersonCollectors/sandersoncollectors.github.io/projects.md

 ## CollectingSanderson.com

 [CollectingSanderson.com](https://collectingsanderson.com) is an in-depth database of most known editions of Brandon Sanderson's books.
-Stretching all the way back to before his first published works, it includes information on pre-release, foreign, and even illegal editions.
+Stretching all the way back to before his first published works, it includes information on pre-release, foreign, and even unauthorized/illegal editions.

 ## Brandon Blue Book